ggoni/ggoni/README.md

 ### 💼 Current Role

 **Digital Team Lead @ LATAM Airlines** (2024 - Present)
+- My primary responsibility is leading the technical team working on the new **data monetization** project
 - Optimizing fleet maintenance and operations using ML and AI
 - Reducing aircraft downtime and maximizing operational reliability
-- Leading cross-functional teams in digital product implementation
+- Advising cross-functional teams in digital product implementation

 ### 🎯 Highlighted Projects & Achievements